Hydra geo-redundant failover for Postgresql

 Engineering Manager at Groupon for relational databases, leading efforts for development of solutions and integrations between all the Groupon infrastructure ecosystem, principally focused on the database aspect.
 With more than 15 years of experience in development and database administration, Jose is really interested in automation, and improvement of processes.

 Álvaro is a passionate database and software developer.
-Founder and CEO of OnGres, an “ON postGRES” startup. Álvaro has been dedicated to PostgreSQL and R&D in databases since two decades ago.
+Founder of OnGres, he has been dedicated to PostgreSQL and R&D in databases for more than two decades.

 No video of the event yet, sorry!

 PostgreSQL High Availability (HA) is a very desirable goal for most, if not a strict requirement.
 And there are technologies and literature to help provide HA on a PostgreSQL cluster.

 However at Groupon we manage hundreds of database servers, distributed across several datacenters in the world.
 And our internal policy mandates that we need a Disaster Recovery mechanism to switch a complete datacenter over to another.

 With this main requirement we have built Hydra, a soon-to-be-open-sourced solution that implements geo-redundant failover.
 It relies on Consul for distributed consistency and as the basis for the multi-datacenter approach, and is implemented as a lightweight agent in Java8.